 By Terry Trucco

-We love design shows, and this is one of our favorites.
-(Full disclosure: we moderated the show’s New York Times design seminars, but we’d love it anyway.)
+I love design shows, and this is one of my favorites.
+(Full disclosure: I moderated the show’s New York Times design seminars, but I’d love it anyway.)

 What’s not to love?
 Top-flight designers like Ralph Lauren, Rauber + Rauber, David Rockwell and Vincente Wolf fashioned glamorous table settings for DIFFA’s annual Dining by Design exhibition.
 More than 100 artists showed their work in the new Artist’s Project at the adjoining Pier 92.
 Restaurants like Eataly, Junoon, Print at Ink48 hotel and Make my Cake sent chefs to demonstrate – and pass around — everything from Italian delicacies to cupcakes.